-The next Define Fields screen - Customize Field Behavior - opens, offering you a few more choices for your editing pleasure.
+The next screen of the Define Fields wizard opens, offering you a few more choices for your editing pleasure.

 - Default Value: If 80 percent of your database consists of customers, you might assign Customer as the default value of the ID/Status field. - Field Format: If you want dashes or another symbol to appear automatically in a field, here's the place to do it by inserting the symbol where you want data to go.
-For example, a Social Security number looks like ###-######. - Field Length: You might want to limit the number of characters that a user can enter into a given field; for example, you can limit a field looking for values of Yes or No to three characters.
+For example, a Social Security number looks like ###-##-####. - Field Length: You might want to limit the number of characters that a user can enter into a given field; for example, you can limit a field looking for values of Yes or No to three characters.